AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-prepare-study.md

 for the investment candidate is the link between these two nodes.

-For the type of renewable production of interest (wind or solar), a corresponding production time-series (Antares wind or solar tab) must be defined in the virtual node.
-The production time-series must be deterministic, constant, and higher than the potential (`max-investment`) of the candidate.
+For the type of renewable production of interest (wind or solar), a corresponding production time series (Antares wind or solar tab) must be defined in the virtual node.
+The production time series must be deterministic, constant, and higher than the potential (`max-investment`) of the candidate.
 The parameters `(in)direct-link-profile` from the candidates.ini file will then be used to define the hourly load factor.